JuanPardos/rust-image-compress/README.md

    cargo build --release
    ```

-3. The compiled executable will be located at:
+3. The executable will be located at:
    ```bash
    target/release/rust-image-compress
    ```